-We commissioned Forrester Consulting to conduct a study describing how innovative technology companies utilized Azul Zing to reduce hardware expenses, increase the performance and scalability of JVM applications, and reduce the amount of effort their development teams need to expend on debugging JVM-related problems.
-The study found that the total economic impact from utilizing Zing provided savings and benefits across a broad spectrum of key elements that factor into the costs of running a company whose product is a software service, with an initial cost that is repaid after three months of the investment in switching to Zing.
+We commissioned Forrester Consulting to conduct a study describing how innovative technology companies utilized Azul Platform Prime to reduce hardware expenses, increase the performance and scalability of JVM applications, and reduce the amount of effort their development teams need to expend on debugging JVM-related problems.
+The study found that the total economic impact from utilizing Platform Prime provided savings and benefits across a broad spectrum of key elements that factor into the costs of running a company whose product is a software service, with an initial cost that is repaid after three months of the investment in switching to Azul Platform Prime.

-The study involved interviews with knowledgeable development and management staff from four global companies that are presently utilizing Zing:
+The study involved interviews with knowledgeable development and management staff from four global companies:

 The study contains quotes and data from the individual interviewees; but the Forrester study also agglomerates the data from all four companies by creating a “Composite Organization” that evaluates: “What would the total economic impact be if all four of these companies were components of a single company?”
 Applying this methodology, Forrester arrived at two very important conclusions:

-The Forrester study reports that “All customers saw increased developer productivity after switching low latency workloads to Zing.
-Zing simplified coding by eliminating specialized coding required to minimize latency issues and allowed customers to use open source libraries to further reduce custom coding.”
+The Forrester study reports that “All customers saw increased developer productivity after switching low latency workloads to Azul Platform Prime.
+Azul Platform Prime simplified coding by eliminating specialized coding required to minimize latency issues and allowed customers to use open source libraries to further reduce custom coding.”

 This is a reduction in custom coding for a development staff simply to enable the company’s product to run correctly under evolving situations, including the need for increased performance and the ability to utilize the already-developed open source solutions, rather than requiring your developer staff to “re-invent the wheel” at high development expense.